mailfriends/privacy/privacy.en.md

 Due to the further development of the online service or due to changed legal or regulatory requirements, it may be necessary to change this privacy policy.
 The current version can always be accessed via the links within the online service.
 All prior communications or agreements are superseded by the current version.

-The date of this version is the [date].
+The date of this version is [date].

 ## 1. Processing of personal data
 For the provision of the online service, the controller (hereinafter also referred to as the "operator") collects personal data (hereinafter also referred to as "data" or "information") from data subjects (hereinafter also "users").